kmarsyd/training.artemis.rds/_episodes/01-intro.md

 # Transfer from RCOS to Artemis HPC and run a dependent compute job

 You are just about to submit the analysis job when your supervisor calls you with the bad news that you’ve downloaded the wrong data!
 The sample you downloaded from the web has already been processed, the new data is actually on RCOS!
-Since it’s getting late on a Friday and you really just want to submit this analysis and go home without having to wait for another download to complete, you use ***a handy feature of PBS Pro that allows you to ‘chain’ jobs to other jobs***, so that one only submits when the dependent job finishes with an **exit status*** of 0.
+Since it’s getting late on a Friday and you really just want to submit this analysis and go home without having to wait for another download to complete, you use a handy feature of PBS Pro that allows you to ‘chain’ jobs to other jobs, so that one only submits when the dependent job finishes with an **exit status** of 0.

 Jobs are chained together by including the following on your qsub command line: